Akhildotexe/AKTSA-bot/README.md

 # AKTSA-bot
-this is the SRC for the AKaTSA bot
+this is the SRC for the AKTSA bot